 For key objective 1, characteristics and features of assessment frameworks, criteria, checklists (and other relevant tools), processes and guiding principles were summarized and synthesized using an iterative approach.
 On review of the included literature sources, key concepts were identified and foundational sources were selected based on relevance (including that to the key objectives of the Scan as well as the Canadian context), breadth and comprehensiveness (i.e., the extent to which concepts captured those from other included sources), and recency of publication.
 One foundational source was identified for each of 3 categories of relevant concepts: guiding principles, assessment criteria, and decision-making processes.
-Data were abstracted from the foundational source for each of the 3 categories of relevant concepts, suith additional guiding principles, assessment criteria, and decision-making processes abstracted from the foundational source, and with the addition of unique features and characteristics to the data from the foundational source as they were identified, citing all relevant sources.
+Data were abstracted from the foundational source for each of the 3 categories of relevant concepts, with additional guiding principles, assessment criteria, and decision-making processes abstracted from the remaining sources using a cumulative approach, with synonymous or similar features and characteristics mapped alongside those of the foundational source, and with the addition of unique features and characteristics to the data from the foundational source as they were identified, citing all relevant sources.
 For key objective 2, features and characteristics of the included inventories were summarized and synthesized, with a focus on the types of information of relevance to the assessment of genetic and genomic biomarker testing in cancer care.